 Once that works, our recommended rollout option is to enforce it for all admin accounts.
 Just navigate to Administration > Security, and enable 2-Step Verification there.

-Once you save, it is active from the next time your HR Admins login.
+Once you save it, it is active from the next time your HR Admins login.
 HR Admins will be prompted to enter their phone number, and we’ll send them a code (token) to verify they own the number.

 By enforcing 2-Step Verification for all admin and HR staff, this applies to future HR people as well, without having to enable 2-Step Verification for them manually.
 When the HR Admin permission is enabled, the SMS or App token becomes mandatory.